Many feared missing as jetty collapses in Rivers

 No fewer than 20 persons are feared missing following the collapse of a jetty at Isaka Community in Okrika Local Government Area of Rivers State.

-It was gathered that there was a big burial programme that attracted many people to the area and that the population had caused a rush for boats.
+It was gathered that there was a big burial programme that attracted many people to the area and that the population had caused rush for boat.

 It was gathered that over 80 people had empty on the jetty causing pressure on the old, rickety facility.